irfanshadikrishad/anilist/README.md

 anilist logout
 ```

-- **Description**: End the current session and log out from your AniList account.
+- Description: End the current session and log out from your AniList account.

 #### `me`: